 Read the information about consent and how information is shared.

-You can write down the details of any individual or organisation that you don't want information shared with and why.
-Tick the box to say you agree for information to be shared.
+You can write down the details of any person or organisation that you do not want information shared with and why.
+You have to tick the box to say you agree for information to be shared before you can go any further.